shiimizu/ena/README.md

 * Lives up to the description by being able to get threads and/or boards in a oneshot fashion
 * Reduce postgres min version.
 Probably >= `9` now.
 * **Database schema changes.
 Now one big `posts` table instead of seperated by board.**
+* No longer reports the current position/total since things are fetched concurrently
 * Media fetching is no longer done in a background thread
 * Now relying on md5 check before downloading media, which means no sha256sum collision detection
 * Introduction of `unsafe` to clean post comments for Asagi.